15 min read

 For most CPOs and CFOs, deciding on the right purchasing setup — centralized or decentralized — is no small task.
 Each model has its perks, and choosing the best fit can feel like walking a tightrope.

-In this article, we’ll explain what centralized purchasing is, the challenges it tackles, the benefits of centralized procurement, and the types of companies that can gain the most from it.
+In this article, we’ll explain what centralized purchasing is, discuss the challenges it tackles, go over the benefits of centralized procurement, and identify the companies that can gain the most from it.
 On top of that, we’ll break down how to approach selecting the right centralized purchasing system for your business needs.

 Keep reading to learn: